-The Commission, on its side, shall be entitled to request oral explanations from the agents. counsel and experts of the two Parties, as well as from all persons it may think useful to summon with the consent of their Government.
+The Commission, on its side, shall be entitled to request oral explanations from the agents, counsel and experts of the two Parties, as well as from all persons it may think useful to summon with the consent of their Government.

-Unless otherwise provided in the present Treaty, the decisions of the Permanent Conciliation Commission shall be taken by a majority vote.
+Unless otherwise provided in the present Treaty, the decisions of the Permanent Conciliation

+Commission shall be taken by a majority vote.

-The Commission shall not have power to take any decision relative to the substance of the dispute unless all the members have been duly summoned and are present.
+The Commission may not take any decision regarding the substance of the dispute unless all the members have been duly summoned and at least all those chosen by common agreement are present.

-The High Contracting Parties undertake to facilitate the work of the Permanent Conciliation Commission and, in particular, to secure for it the assistance of their competent authorities and to supply it to the greatest possible extent with all relevant documents and information as well as to take the necessary measures to enable the Commission to summon and hear witnesses or experts in their territory, and to visit the localities concerned.
+The High Contracting Parties undertake to facilitate the work of the Permanent Conciliation Commission and, in particular, to secure for it the assistance of their competent authorities, to supply it to the greatest possible extent with all relevant documents and information and to take the necessary measures to enable the Commission to proceed in their territory to the summoning and hearing of witnesses or experts, and to visit the localities concerned.

-During the labours of the Permanent Conciliation Commission, each Commissioner shall receive emoluments, the amount of which shall be fixed by agreement between the High Contracting Parties, each of which shall contribute an equal share.
+During the labours of the Permanent Conciliation Commission each commissioner shall receive emoluments the amount of which shall be fixed by agreement between the High Contracting Parties, each of which shall contribute an equal share.